innoq/ml-ops.org/index.md

   * MLOps reduces technical debt across machine learning models.
   * MLOps must be a language-, framework-, platform-, and infrastructure-agnostic practice.

-This site describes the practices and the current state in MLOps as a quickly evolving field of machine learning, software engineering and operations.
+This site describes the practices and the current state in MLOps as a quickly evolving field of machine learning, software engineering, and operations.
 Please note, we expect a basic familiarity with machine learning concepts.
 For more resources to learn about machine learning, please refer to our [References page](content/references.md).

 ## Motivation for MLOps